 I was born on February 18th 1977 in Montalbano Jonico, a small town in Basilicata (province of Matera) lying on white clay hills and not far from the Jonio Sea.
 In this place I lived with my family until the age of 18.
 In 1996 I achieved the Scientific High School Degree in the E. Fermi high school.
 During these years I developed a strong passion for physical and mathematical sciences as well as a deep interest for philosophy and literature.
 In 1997 I began the graduate program in physics at the University of Pisa.
 I obtained the Bachelor’s degree in 2003 and the Master’s degree in theoretical physics in 2006 under the supervision of prof. G. Morchio.
-During these years of intense study, I met Raffaella, who became my wife in 2006.
-The same year I started the PhD program at SISSA in Trieste.
+En the same year I started the PhD program at SISSA in Trieste.
 I obtained my PhD in 2010 with a thesis entitled “Hunting colored (quantum) butterflies: a geometric derivation of the TKNN-equations” under the supervision of prof. G. Dell’Antonio.

 From 2010 to 2012 I got my first post-doc position in Paris.
 Here, I worked in the research group coordinated by prof. F. Klopp and prof. F. Germinet.
 During this same period I started a scientific collaboration with prof. J. Bellissard on a research project on the electron dynamics in quasicrystals.
 This collaboration was a moment of great importance both for my scientific as well human training.
 In the last years I had also the opportunity to establish stimulating scientific collaborations with prof. G. Landi, dr. A. Moro and dr. M. Lein.